Other Business Considerations in header of articles

 Isn’t mainly from the performance of services

 You might have passive-activity losses from rental real-estate activities you actively participate in.
-If so, you're allowed a special allowance of:
+If so, you're allowed a special allowance based on your filing status:

-Can’t be used if your income is $150,000 or more -- $75,000 if married filing separately -- unless you have an exception claiming low-income housing credits
+Can’t be used if your income is $150,000 or more -- or $75,000 if married filing separately.
+This is true unless you have an exception claiming low-income housing credits.

-You actively participate in rental real-estate activities if both of these apply:
+You actively participate in rental real-estate activities if both of these are true: